where there's room for everyone.

 made headline news in France, will be a thing of the past.

-in 2018, the problem is still causing headaches for the authorities.
+in 2018, the problem was still causing headaches for the authorities.

 The worst affected areas are on the north coast of Brittany, near river